outdreamer/build-a-cure/docs/tasks/function_to_do.md

       - 'finding interim "state-connecting" solutions' that solve problems 'temporarily' or 'emergently when applied at scale or under other conditions', such as how covering/reducing 'transportation costs to high job-density areas or cell phones costs or basic good (medicine, clean water) costs or "valuable idea"-inventing costs (computers, machine-learning, encryption, dictionary/encyclopedia, solution/rules database, quantum computing, batteries, solar power, math, clean energy, search engine, sorting algorithm, bitcoin, interface analysis)' is an interim solution to 'ending economic opportunity inequality' that when applied at scale might temporarily end economic inequality, & once other solutions are found to improve job distribution in general, it might complete the task if the previous state is the 'state after applying the interim solution', rather than applying it starting from the 'worst case scenario'

   - add to tech
+    - since most people have access to water but its not clean enough to avoid getting sick from it, mobile phone with uv light functionality built-in that can kill bacteria in water since people were going to want a mobile phone anyway and theyre at the target price point of other solutions (5% of income, or $4), the remaining task is removing chemicals from water, which some tools like condensation tools and plants that dont absorb pollutants could help with (rubber, cattail, water mint)
+      - long-term strategies can involve digging strategically placed canals or wells in high areas that will flow to other areas with automatic digging devices, relocating people, efficient air harvesting devices, harvesting energy from bacteria (EET), brains, thermoelectric energy harvesting through exercise or overheating (wearing enough clothes to produce sweat but harvesting the heat as its released instead), plants, making salt water less salty over time (slowly adding other electrolytes in a timeframe that animals can adapt to, or adding salt-binders or salt-breaking enzymes/bacteria), etc
     - tech companies can distribute approved info to people directly by email or notification rather than waiting for them to hear about news or read the news, so they can see how many notifications corroborate each other
       - tool to identify 'common' opinions on a matter, 'changing' opinions, 'trending', 'trolling/triggering', 'extreme' opinions, 'corroborated' opinions matching various science studies or other info sources, opinions 'matching patterns of conspiracy thinking or patterns of emotional reactions eventually tempered with facts', etc
       - https://www.washingtonpost.com/technology/2022/03/11/tik-tok-ukraine-white-house/